MicroServices - Part 3 : Spring Cloud Service Registry and Discovery

 eureka.client.service-url.defaultZone=http://localhost:8761/eureka/

-Let us start another instance of catalog-service on a different port using the following command.
+Let us start another instance of catalog-service on a different port using the following command:

 java -jar -Dserver.port=9797 target/catalog-service-0.0.1-SNAPSHOT-exec.jar

-Discovering other services using Eureka Client
+Discovering other services using a Eureka Client

 {